ipspace/blog/content/posts/2021/03/ucmp-link-state-protocols.md

 > Traditionally, EIGRP has been the only IGP that supports UCMP feature, but in IOS-XR UCMP is supported for all IGPs, static routing, and BGP.

+Is anyone using that feature?
+This is what [Fred Cuiller](https://www.linkedin.com/in/fcuiller/) had to say (copied from the comments):

+{{<long-quote>}}
+I'm aware of only 2 Cisco IOS-XR customers who asked for (and used partially) UCMP for ISIS during the last 10 years.
+Implementation was done on CRS and ASR9k.

+The first one did want to implement bundle/link aggregation (even for ECMP) and had different link speeds between 2 routers.
+He used UCMP instead of mixed speed bundles.
+The second one had almost the same use case for overseas interconnection with continent across long-distance/exotic transmission links.
+{{</long-quote>}}

-**Lesson learned**: while it's much more computationally expensive to get unequal-cost multipathing with link-state routing protocols than it is with distance-vector routing protocols, there's at least one production-grade OSPF/IS-IS UCMP implementation.
+**Lesson learned**: while it's much more computationally expensive to get unequal-cost multipathing with link-state routing protocols than it is with distance-vector routing protocols, there's at least one production-grade OSPF/IS-IS UCMP implementation... but it's rarely used.

 ### More Details